etrusci-org/quotes/markdown/quotes.md

 # Quotes

+## Catch22

+- On old vinyl and shitty 1200's.
+Just like it was meant.

 ## @damienxpat on twitter

 - Capitalism has us feeling like everything we do in our free time is inherently worthless because it's not tied to productivity.